What are the…

 Somewhere about the twenty-third century B.C. the Syrian confederation, led probably by the Hittites, marched against Lower Egypt, which they took possession of, making Zoan their capital.
 Their rulers were the Hyksos, or shepherd kings.
 They were at length finally driven out of Egypt.
-Rameses II. sought vengeance against the “vile Kheta,” as he called them, and encountered and defeated them in the great battle of Kadesh, four centuries after Abraham.
+Rameses II sought vengeance against the “vile Kheta,” as he called them, and encountered and defeated them in the great battle of Kadesh, four centuries after Abraham.
 (See JOSHUA.)

-They are first referred to in Scripture in the history of Abraham, who bought from Ephron the Hittite the field and the cave of Machpelah (Gen. 15:20: 23:3-18).
+They are first referred to in Scripture in the history of Abraham, who bought from Ephron the Hittite the field and the cave of Machpelah (Genesis 15:20: 23:3-18).
 They were then settled at Kirjath-arba.
 From this tribe Esau took his first two wives (26:34; 36:2).

 The Hebrew merchants exported horses from Egypt not only for the kings of Israel, but also for the Hittites (1 Kings 10:28-29).
 From the Egyptian monuments we learn that “the Hittites were a people with yellow skins and ‘Mongoloid’ features, whose receding foreheads, oblique eyes, and protruding upper jaws are represented as faithfully on their own monuments as they are on those of Egypt, so that we cannot accuse the Egyptian artists of caricaturing their enemies.
 The Amorites, on the contrary, were a tall and [considered more] handsome people.
-They are depicted with white skins, blue eyes, and reddish hair, all the characteristics, in fact, of the white race” (Sayce’s The Hittites).
-The original seat of the Hittite tribes was the mountain ranges of Taurus.
-They belonged to Asia Minor, and not to Syria.
+They are depicted with white skins, blue eyes, and reddish hair…” —Rev. Archibald Henry Sayce, pioneer British Assyriologist and linguist, The Hittites: The Story of a Forgotten Empire (1888)